Supermyths Discovered

 The Crime Opportunity Supermyth

 Based as it is on a simple truism and five fallacies: equivocation; ambiguity; precognition; post hoc ergo propter hoc; and the ‘social absolute’ the notion of 'opportunity' , which is central to so called ‘Crime as Opportunity Theory’, cannot logically be a cause of crime.
-Administrative criminologists, desperate to bust the myth that crime and criminality is caused by distal social factors such as poverty, parenting and sub-culture have created the myth that every crime is the cause of itself.
+Administrative criminologists, desperate to bust the myth that crime and criminality is caused by distal social factors such as lack of beat policing, poverty, parenting and sub-culture have created the myth that every crime is the cause of itself.
 The myth stems from the fact that leading criminologists made the mistake of confusing mere truisms with scientific notions of causality.

 The Humpty Dumpty Supermyth